-- Wash the pumpkin and carefully cut it in half through the center, so one half has the stem and the other the bottom.
-(Note – If you don’t have a big and sharp enough knife to cut it properly, don’t try.
+- After washing the pumpkin, cut it in half through the center.
+(If you don’t have a knife big and sharp enough to cut it properly, don’t try.
 Better safe than sorry.
-I saw one recipe that recommended simply piercing a few holes, wrapping the pumpkin in foil, and baking it at 300 degrees for 3-4 hours.
-That seems like a reasonable alternative and you could raise the heat to 350 degrees to shorten the cooking time.)
-Scoop out the seeds and pulp, saving the seed for roasting separately.
+You can pierce a few holes, wrap it in foil, and bake at 300 degrees for 3-4 hours.
+That is a reasonable alternative.
+Or you can raise the heat to 350 degrees to shorten the cooking time.)
+Scoop out the seeds and pulp.
+Saving the seeds for roasting separately.

 - Pour ¼ cup of cider or juice on the aluminum foil-lined cookie sheet.
 The cookie sheet must have sides or the liquid will run off.
 The foil is essential to prevent hours of scrubbing “pleasure” after the pumpkin haves bake.
 Place the halves, cut side down on the cookie sheet, capturing some of the liquid underneath each one.

 - Bake for about 45 minutes until they are soft enough that you can easily prick them all over with a fork.
 Don’t’ worry if some of the cider or juice gets burned on (you’ll throw away the foil and none of it should seep through), but if it bothers you, add a bit more cider/juice or water.
 Set the pan of cooked pumpkin aside until the halves are cool enough to handle.